Free shipping to the US on orders over $150

 3) Stir-frying the Meat and Vegetables

-Heat a large fry pan or wok over medium heat and then add in the grated ginger and pork and stir fry together.
-Once the pork is no longer pink, add in all of the vegetables.
-Mix and fry them for around 2-3 minutes, add in the seasonings, and then stir fry everything together for another 2-3 minutes.
+Heat a large frying pan or wok over medium heat, then add the grated ginger and pork, and stir-fry together.
+Once the pork is no longer pink, add all of the vegetables.
+Mix and fry them for around 2-3 minutes, add the seasonings, and then stir-fry everything together for another 2-3 minutes.

 4) Adding in the Glass Noodles